Ethereum aims to introduce its own identity standard: ERC 725 & 735

 Standardisation is an important aspect of any ecosystem, and it goes well beyond token standards.
 According to Hackernoon, Fabian Vogelsteller (Creator of the Ethereum Mist browser and ERC20 pioneer) has started working on identity standards: ERC725 and ERC735.

 They might be right.
 A user identification system is critical for many real world applications, especially with a regulatory lens tightening over cryptocurrency.
-Korea has ended anonymous trading and there are growing concerns about the compatability of cryptocurrency payment systems with regulatory requirements.
+Korea has ended anonymous trading and there are growing concerns about the compatibility of cryptocurrency payment systems with regulatory requirements.

 Plus the world's current identification and identity management systems are fairly inadequate and stand to be thoroughly and permanently disrupted by blockchain tech.
 The creation of effective and real-world compliant ID standards for the Ethereum blockchain would be a very practical feather in its cap, especially when combined with ERC20 standard ID management systems like Civic CVC.